willbuck/AngularJSForGrails/reveal-slides/slides/angular-at-virtuwell.md

 - Re-wrote much of Backbone app in Angular in short matter of months

 note:
+    - Remind people what VW does
-    Slide says most of it
+    - Slide says most of it